LightBurnSoftware/Documentation/MenuCommands.md

 To open an existing or saved file, click on “Open” in the File menu or press "Ctrl + O" (Command + O on Mac).

 ### Import
 You can import any supported LightBurn files into the file you are currently working on.
-Click on “Import” in the File menu or press “Ctrl – I” LightBurn supports importing the following file types: svg, ai, pdf, dxf, png, jpg, bmp.
+Click on “Import” in the File menu or press “Ctrl – I” LightBurn supports importing the following file types: svg, ai, pdf, dxf, hpgl, plt, png, jpg, bmp.

 ### Save
 To save a project click on “Save” in the File menu or press "Ctrl + S".
 Type the name you want the file saved as in the dialog box that opens up.
 To save a file with changes, but still keep the original file intact, click on the “Save As” icon in the File menu.

 ### Export
 To export a file to a different file format, click on “Export” in the File menu.
-LightBurn can export to SVG or AI format, though bitmaps are currently not exported.
+LightBurn can export to SVG or AI format, though bitmaps and text are currently not exported.

 ### Exit
 To exit LightBurn, click on the “Exit" in the File menu or press “Ctrl – Q”.
 You will be prompted to save your file if you have unsaved changes.